immerse-project/nemo-simsar/README.md

 ## 5. Documentation

-See the files in the `doc/` sub-folder of this project.
+See the User Guide in the `docs/` folder of this project or visit the webpage [nemo-simsar](https://mscheinert.github.io/simsar).